Shrabani Basu

 Shrabani Basu is an Indian journalist and historian, best known for writing Spy Princess (2006), an account of the life of Noor Inayat Khan, and Victoria & Abdul (2010), based on the friendship between Queen Victoria and Abdul Karim.
 She later compiled the stories of Indian men sent to Europe in the First World War, in For King and Another Country (2015).
 In The Mystery of the Parsee Lawyer (2021), she showed how Arthur Conan Doyle proved the innocence of George Edalji, an Indian lawyer in early twentieth century Midlands, England.

 Basu's work has been adapted into the film Victoria & Abdul (2017), and has led to the founding of the Noor Inayat Khan Memorial Trust and a memorial to Khan, erected in Gordon Square, London.
 In 2020, she unveiled a Blue Plaque outside Khan's home on Taviton Street.

-Early life
+Early life and education

 Shrabani Basu was born in Kolkata to Chitta Ranjan Basu.
 She has two sisters.
 She grew up in Dhaka, Kathmandu and Delhi.
 She studied history at St Stephen’s College, Delhi, and gained a master's degree from Delhi University.